 - machine learning (deep neural networks) applied to physics

-The set of documents you should send with your application comprises the following:
+Applications should be sent electronically to Prof. Florian Marquardt, but always cc to the team assistant, Mrs. Gesine Murphy.
+The set of documents you should send with your application should include the following:

 PhD applications: a CV and the names of two expert references.